gabepoissant/cyclistic_bike_share/README.md

 - Date Completed: July 2023

 ## Scenario
-You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+You are a data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+Therefore, **your team wants to understand how casual riders and annual members use Cyclistic bikes differently**.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
-But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.
+But first, Cyclistic executives must approve your recommendations, so they must be backed up with **compelling data insights and professional data visualizations**.

 ## The Business Task
 Identify how casual riders and annual members use Cyclistic bikes differently.